StarExecMiami/StarExec-ARC/starexec-kubernetes/terraform/README.md

     - Tell the cluster about the domain:
       * Run `make reconfig-starexec` to reconfigure the StarExec ant build, which uses the domain for some internal redirects, e.g., on the job-pairs page.
+      * Test if your domain works in a browser - it will complain that it's insecure, but then you do the next step.
+But **you must wait until the domain is working** (insecurely) before you do the next step.
       * Run `make get-certificate` to use certbot to obtain a certificate for the domain **(The domain must be forwarding to the cluster for this to work!)**